 There are real bucks to be made from digital make-believe.
-Analysts estimate that in 2010, virtual goods racked up an estimated \$1.6 billion in U.S. transactions and \$7.3 billion worldwide.D.
-Reisinger, "Virtual Goods Revenue to Hit \$7.3 Billion This Year," CNET, November 15, 2010; D. Takahashi, "U.S. Virtual Goods Market to Hit \$2.1 Billion in 2011," GamesBeat, September 28, 2010.
-Zynga alone forks over tens of millions each month for Facebook via virtual goods sales.J.
-Kincaid, "Facebook to Make 'Facebook Credits' Mandatory for Game Developers (Confirmed)," TechCrunch, January 24, 2011.
+Analysts estimate that in 2011, virtual goods racked up an estimated \$2.3 billion in U.S. transactions and \$9 billion worldwide.
+Zacks Equity Research, "EA's Command and Conquer MMO Goes Live," May 25, 2012; and M. Walsh, "Virtual Goods Sales Hit \$2.3 Billion in 2011," Online Media Daily, Feb.
+29, 2012.
+Zynga alone forks over tens of millions each month for Facebook via virtual goods sales.
+J. Kincaid, "Facebook to Make 'Facebook Credits' Mandatory for Game Developers (Confirmed)," TechCrunch, January 24, 2011.
 There are also an increasing number of ways to pay for Credits.
-Facebook's App2Credits effort lets firms offer Credits in ways that don't involve a credit card, including getting Credits as part of a card loyalty program, converting unwanted real-world gift cards into Facebook Credits, or earning Credits for shopping or performing other online tasks.J.
-Kincaid, "A Look at the Future of Facebook Credits," TechCrunch, April 21, 2010.
+Facebook's App2Credits effort lets firms offer Credits in ways that don't involve a credit card, including getting Credits as part of a card loyalty program, converting unwanted real-world gift cards into Facebook Credits, or earning Credits for shopping or performing other online tasks.
+J. Kincaid, "A Look at the Future of Facebook Credits," TechCrunch, April 21, 2010.

 Credits were rolled out supporting fifteen international currencies and multiple credit cards.
 Transaction support is provided through a partnership with PayPal, and a deal with mobile payments start-up Zong allows users to bill credits to their phone.C.
 McCarthy, "Facebook to Developers: Get Ready for Credits," CNET, February 25, 2010.
-Credits can also be redeemed for vouchers that can be used to buy real-world products and services offered via the Facebook Deals platform.M.
+Credits can also be redeemed for vouchers that can be used to buy real-world products and services.M.
 Ingram, "Facebook's Two Deal Weapons: The Social Graph and Credits," GigaOM, April 26, 2011.